TheMejmun/Doughnut/README.md

 ## Getting Started

-- Make sure to initialise the submodules after you clone this project.
+- Make sure to initialise the submodules or clone with `git clone --recurse-submodules https://github.com/TheMejmun/Doughnut`
 - You may also need to change the vulkan directory in CMakeLists.txt.
 - As far as I am aware you do not need to do anything for vcpkg to work.